Rules Part 1: The Game, Field, Players and Equipment

 side of the field to avoid interfering with officials on calls in the end zone.
 Standing

-Equipment: Each player must wear their teams designated jerseys at all times during their time
+Equipment: Each player must always wear their teams designated jerseys during their time

 on the field.
 All jerseys must be tucked in.
 Shoes with metal, ceramic, screw-in, or detachable

 cleats are not allowed.
 EXCEPTION: Screw-in cleats are allowed if the screw is part of the cleat.

 Any slippery or sticky foreign substance on any equipment or exposed part of the body is not

 allowed.
 Towels attached to the waist are not allowed.
 Each player must wear a flag belt at

 the waistline with three (3) flags attached (one on each side of the body and one in the back).

 Wrapping, tying, to the belts in any way or intentionally removing a flag during a play is illegal.